Last Updated: at

 State Oversight and Accountability – SB 5051

 What It DoesThis bill establishes the Washington state criminal justice training commission with the purpose of providing programs and standards for the training of criminal justice personnel, and establishing and administering standards and processes for the certification, suspension, and decertification of police officers and corrections officers.

 Bill StatusThis bill passed the Senate on February 25 and passed the House on April 7!
-This bill is now waiting for the Senate to vote on amendments passed by the House.
+This bill is now waiting to be signed into law by the governor.